soumaiabouh/smart-grid-privacy-enhancing-system/m3/Architecture.md

 ## 7. Important Scenarios:
 *Identify and describe important scenarios.
 A scenario is "a well-defined description of an interaction between an external entity and the system.
 It defines the event that triggers the scenario, the interaction initiated by the external entity, and the response required of the system" [Rozanski and Woods].
 You can represent scenarios using plain text or UML Sequence Diagrams.
 The scenarios you choose should be relevant to the privacy requirements and be generally useful for developing and communicating your system architecture.*

-Ideas:
-- Data Concentrator receives enough data to aggregate (receives data, waits until it has enough, aggregates using paillier encryption, sends to MDMS over the wide area network)
-- Customer wishes to check their detailed energy consumption data
-- Note: take the components that we're handling and break them down

 #### Scenario 1: Smart Meter Data Transmission and Processing

-- **Overview:** How the system deals with the information transmitted from the smart meters.
+- **Overview:** How the system processes the information transmitted from the smart meters in order to give the suppliers the data needed for individual billing and neighborhood-level forecasting.

 - **System state:** The Data Concentrator and MDMS have been initialized with the necessary encryption and decryption keys.

 - **System environment:** The system environment is operating normally, without problems.

 - **External stimulus:** Individual smart meters transmit AES-encrypted energy consumption data to the Data Concentrator at regular intervals.

-- **Required system response:** Every time the Data Concentrator receives the AES-encrypted data from individual smart meters, it decrypts it (DataDecryption component) before immediately re-incrypting it using Paillier Encryption (PaillierEncryption component).
+- **Required system response:** Every time the Data Concentrator receives the AES-encrypted data from individual smart meters, it decrypts it (DataDecryption component) before immediately re-encrypting it using Paillier Encryption (PaillierEncryption component).
 Then, the data is aggregated in two ways (DataAggregator component):
     1. The system aggregates the encrypted data at the neighborhood level, preserving the privacy of individual consumers while allowing useful analysis such as demand forecasting.
     2. The system aggregates the encrypted data at the individual level until it has collected 3 hours worth of individual data.
 This allows the individual data to be sent after longer intervals of time to reduce the sensitivity of the data while still allowing for accurate billing.

 The aggregated data is then transmitted securely to the central meter data management system for further analysis and processing.

-#### Sub-Scenario 1.1: Billing Individual Customers (Supplier Access to Individual Customer's Energy Consumption Data)
-- **Overview:**
-- **System state:**
-- **System environment:**
-- **External stimulus:**
-- **Required system response:**

-#### Sub-Scenario 1.2: Sending the Aggregated Neighborhood Energy Consumption Data to the Supplier (Supplier Access to Aggregated Neighborhood Energy Consumption Data)
-- **Overview:**
-- **System state:**
-- **System environment:**
-- **External stimulus:**
-- **Required system response:**

 #### Scenario 2: User Access to Detailed Energy Consumption Data
 - **Overview:**